Go to main contentGo to footer

 When the Galleria delle Statue e delle Pitture (the Uffizi Gallery proper) is only partly open in order to admit visitors solely to the Vasari Corridor, you will only be admitted to the Gallery if you hold the following ticket:

 - This ticket admits the holder to the Vasari Corridor only; to reach the Corridor, you need to pass through certain rooms in the Galleria delle Statue e delle Pitture but you may not visit any part of the Gallery while passing through.
-The meeting point is indicated on the Gallerie degli Uffizi’s official website, www.uffizi.it and on your ticket.
+The meeting point is indicated on the Gallerie degli Uffizi’s official website and on your ticket.

-- In order to proceed with your reservation and to finalise your purchase, you must read and agree to these “rules governing access to the Vasari Corridor”, otherwise you will not be able to complete your purchase.
+- In order to proceed with your reservation and to finalise your purchase, you must read and agree to these “Rules governing access to the Vasari Corridor”, otherwise you will not be able to complete your purchase.

 All tickets are personal, nominal and non-transferable.